mandharet/basicWB/README.md

 # FUBAR2k19
-# AN website builder made using php, html, css and javascript
+# A website builder made using php, html, css and javascript.